Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Implementations

 \section{Implementations}

 We implemented \Name with $\sim$3K LoC in Python on top of PyTorch~\cite{paszke2019pytorch} to benefit from its dynamic graph and usability.
 In this section, we highlight some implementation details.

 {\textbf{Static Graph Tracing.}} Our tracer and the static graph are based on \fx~\cite{reed2022fx}, which captures PyTorch models via symbolic tracing and constructs a static graph with a 6-instruction Python-based intermediate representation (IR).
 Like other DL compilers, \fx tracer also has unsupported coding styles when capturing the graph, such as certain types of control flow and data structures.
 It also flattens the IR and discards all the model structural hierarchy.
 Thus, instead of simply invoking \fx tracer from the top module, we invoke the tracer module by module and carefully maintain the hierarchy.
 When a particular module cannot be traced by \fx, developers can simply disable the corresponding schedule primitives that require a static graph while the rest primitives can still be applied.
+Since we directly transform the modules and computation graphs and feed the scheduled model to the PyTorch runtime, \emph{no} additional overhead is introduced during execution.

 {\textbf{Framework Dialects.}} \Name scheduled model is by design compatible with native PyTorch runtime and can be executed on PyTorch directly.
 To integrate with the dedicated runtime of SOTA distributed systems for certain parallelism (e.g., pipeline), we also implemented two framework dialects for Megatron-LM~\cite{shoeybi2019megatron} and DeepSpeed~\cite{rasley2020deepspeed}.
-These systems require the model to be in a certain form or wrapped by their custom module.
-For example, DeepSpeed~\cite{rasley2020deepspeed} pipeline runtime requires a single tuple of inputs and outputs in each pipeline stage, so our DeepSpeed pipeline stage module includes the logic to (1) unpack the inputs and pack the outputs, and (2) perform liveness analysis to bypass the tensors required by subsequent stages.
+These systems require either wrapping the model with their custom module or adhering to specific input/output formats.
+For instance, DeepSpeed~\cite{rasley2020deepspeed} pipeline runtime requires a single tuple of inputs and outputs in each pipeline stage, so our DeepSpeed dialect includes automatic logic to (1) unpack the inputs from the previous stage and encapsulate the outputs as a tuple for the next stage, and (2) perform liveness analysis to bypass the tensors that are \emph{not} required by the current stage but are required by subsequent stages.
+By leveraging the provided dialects, users only need to specify the target framework in \Name without modifying the model definition.